rgmf/PyOpenTracks/DEVELOPMENT.md

 `python3 -m unittest discover -v -s tests/`

+You have to make sure that `python3-mock` is installed to run tests.

 # Logs
 PyOpenTracks uses `logging` standard Python library for logs.
 You can set the log's level executing PyOpenTracks from terminal and passing to it the argument `--loglevel` with a value:
 - 1: DEBUG, INFO, WARNING, ERROR and CRITICAL logs.